tstibor/Asteroid_Detector/README.md

 # Issues With PP

+I had to modify a few things in photometry pipeline to fix some minor issues.
+One was with the skycenter function, another was with how it reads the coordinates in the image headers.
+I have included my photometrypipeline directory minus the git and example files so you can compare files if you run into issues.

 I ran into a few issues with Photometry Pipeline.
 Here is what I did to work around them: